 Naples is truly an amazing city with over 2000 years of history.
 Between archeological sites, historical tours and finding the best pizza, there’s endless thing to do in Naples.

-*This guide has been updated in January 2021 and contains affiliate links.
-I might earn a commission at no cost to you.
-Thank you for your support!*
+*This guide was originally posted in 2017 while living in Naples and was later updated in 2022 after visiting as a tourist.
+It contains affiliate links which means I might earn a commission at no cost to you.
+Thank you for your support and help running this website!*

 Travel Guide to Naples, Italy